IST-DASLab/M-FAC/README.md

 	--prefix experiments/rn20-test/model
 ```

-Most arguments are straight-forward, see also `--help` for their descriptions.
+Most arguments are straight-forward, see also `--help` for a full list of
-For gradual pruning, the key arguments are `--sparsities`, `--prun_every` and
+arguments and their descriptions.
+For gradual pruning, the key arguments are
-`--prun_lrs`.
-The first specifies the individual pruning steps in terms of
+`--sparsities`, `--prun_every` and `--prun_lrs`.
+The first specifies the
-overall sparsity relative to all *pruned* parameters (`--adjust_sparsities`
+individual pruning steps in terms of overall sparsity relative to all *pruned*
-automatically turns these into overall sparsities with respect to *all*
+parameters (`--adjust_sparsities` automatically turns these into overall
-parameters), starting with initial pruning before epoch
+sparsities with respect to *all* parameters), starting with initial pruning
+before epoch
 0. The second defines how many finetuning epochs there are in between pruning
    steps while the third gives the learning rates to use for those (as dicussed
 in the paper, we find that dropping the learning rate one epoch before the next